-\ See Chapter 4 for discussion of specific unmanned Air Force space programs.
+^{} See Chapter 4 for discussion of specific unmanned Air Force space programs.

 After hearing a presentation on the space plan, Secretary Zuckert recommended updating the basic plan periodically and using it to develop "detailed implementing plans on major aspects of the program."
 The space plan's initial impact came at year's end with its use in preparing the space budget presentation in early 1962.
 On 4 December 1961 the Vice Chief of Staff appointed Lieutenant General James L. Ferguson, Deputy Chief of Staff for Research and Development, to develop programming documents depicting costs and schedules for use in defending the Air Force fiscal years 1963 and 1964 space program before Congress in February 1962.
-The Ferguson group consisted of eight separate panels of Air Staff and Air Force Systems Command space specialists, who laid the groundwork for the most comprehensive testimony of the decade describing the Air Force's position on space.
+The Ferguson group consisted of eight separate panels of Air Staff and Air Force Systems Command space specialists, who laid the groundwork for the most comprehensive testimony of the decade describing the Air Force's position on space.21

 On 19 February 1962 General Ferguson appeared before the House Armed Services Committee and testified in favor of an expanded military space program.
 Based on the September 1961 Air Force Space Plan, the Air Force space budget recommended raising the fiscal year 1963 figure of \$826.2 million proposed by the Office of the Secretary of Defense to \$1.31 billion, and the fiscal year 1964 total from \$1.32 billion to \$1.86 billion.
 General Ferguson argued that the nation must exploit space to achieve military superiority as the best means of insuring "the peaceful use of space."
-This meant a potential "offensive" military requirement to inspect non-U.S. satellites, perform surveillance and reconnaissance functions, and establish a defense against potential ballistic missile attack.

-Although he noted that an integrated national space program found both NASA and the Air Force pursuing mutually supportive rather than competitive programs, he strongly argued that: some operational and related technological needs are not common to both the civilian and military effort...military tasks frequently require routine and repetitive operations.
+This meant a potential "offensive" military requirement to inspect non-U.S. satellites, perform surveillance and reconnaissance functions, and establish a defense against potential ballistic missile attack.22 some operational and related technological needs are not common to both the civilian and military effort...military tasks frequently require routine and repetitive operations.
 We therefore need low-cost, high reliability and, if possible, reusability in our systems.
 Military tasks also may require quick reaction, positive control, and the ability to operate in a combat environment.
-These factors have different implications than those involving scientific, commercial, or prestige missions.
+These factors have different implications than those involving scientific, commercial, or prestige missions.33